a-hansen/aon/README.md

 <uint32> ::= "j" uint32
 ```
 * The uint5 can be identified with the bitmask 0x80.
 The length
-of the string is the unsigned lowest order 5 bits (byte & ~0x80).
-The
+of the string is the unsigned lowest order 5 bits.
+The max value of a
-max value of a tiny uint is 31.
+tiny uint is 31.

 #### Binary (byte array)
 ```